Electric scooters and hoverboards serve two very different purposes.

 The top speed of even the fastest hoverboards will be no more than 15 mph / 25 kmh.
 They are simply not designed for fast rides.

 Pretty much all electric scooters will be able to reach speeds greater than 15 mph / 25 kmh.
-A big number of electric scooter models will be able to go much faster, some even faster than 100 km/h.
+A big number of super-fast electric scooters will be able to go much faster, some even faster than 62 mph / 100 kmh.

 As we said before, those kinds of speeds will be off-limits for most people.
 But still, a lot of the time, being able to go with 18-22 mph / 30-35 kmh will be useful.
-This is especially so for longer commutes with large stripes of clear road.
+This is especially true for longer commutes with large sections of straight and clear road.

 Electric scooters will be much better at climbing than hoverboards.
 It mostly comes down to raw motor power, and to some extent to battery charge and voltage, as scooter batteries are getting bigger with every passing year.